mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-retrieve-IPS-request-expected-actions-semantics.md

-- The recipient OCHIE checks responds with the IPS Json.
+- The recipient OCHIE responds with the IPS Json.